Brad Cohen: College and career

+Elementary School and Chalker Elementary School.
+From 2010-2022, he served as Assistant Principle at Addison Elementary.
+Since 2022, he had been the Assistant Principal at Bells Ferry Elementary School.

+Personal life

 Cohen was less lucky in romance, saying, "We called it second-date syndrome: I couldn't get past the first date."
 Cohen met Nancy Lazarus of Charleston, South Carolina, through an Internet dating service; they married in June 2006 and have two children.

 Accomplishments

 Cohen's book, Front of the Class: How Tourette Syndrome Made Me the Teacher I Never Had, co-written with Lisa Wysocky, was published in 2005.
 It won the Independent Publisher Book Award for Best Education Book for that year.
 According to the Pittsburgh Post-Gazette, the book is "well worth reading, giv[ing] insight into what it is like to live with Tourette's—such as when Brad's noises disturbed other people at restaurants, sports bars, golf courses and movie theaters, and when Brad could get a first date with a woman but never a second".

 He continued to act as a spokesman for the condition, appearing on The Oprah Winfrey Show on May 26, 2006.
 He has been featured in a public service announcement for the national Tourette Syndrome Association, and he serves as the vice president for the Tourette Syndrome Association of Georgia.
 He was a chairman of Relay for Life, a Little League coach, a Major League Baseball mascot, and has received recognition and several awards for volunteerism and community involvement.